Schedule A – Membership Fees

 Prepares a regular electronic newsletter for party members updating them on recent activities and near term plans of the party.
 Assists the communications team in the preparation of other content.
 Assists the Secretary and people management team in the preparation of all other official communications to members, such as ballot and AGM announcements.

-The sysadmin is responsible for the technical oversight of all of the Science Party’s information technology.
-This includes but is not limited to:
+The IT Officer is responsible for the technical oversight of all of the Science Party’s information technology.
+This includes but is not limited to the management of:

 - Mailing lists